and latest news

-While you’re in the neighbourhood we thought, you’d like to know what other things the north of North Wales offers.
+While you’re in the area we thought, you’d like to know what other things North Wales offers.
 Here’s a few things you could do over the festive season.

 Fun fact: There are more castles in Wales (per square mile) than anywhere else on earth.
 With more than 600 castles, we are truly steeped in history.
 North Wales has three fine examples, all of them happen to be set in dramatic landscape with incredible views.

 If you want a day trip from Llanlliana House you could go to Beaumaris Castle, Conwy Castle and Caernarfon Castle.
-The two latter castles are a bit of a drive, but the surrounding area and scenery is well worth a visit.
+Conwy Castle is a great stop for extending your break a few hours on the journey home.

 Are you a National Trust member?